Soniaranvir/iPhone_data_analysis/README.md

 - Explore Discount Trends: Study the discounts applied to different iPhone models.
 - Gain Insights for Decision-Making: Provide actionable insights for customers and businesses, such as identifying models under a specific price point or with high ratings.

+## Features & Key Functionalities:
+- Data Cleaning: The dataset contains 62 entries for various iPhone products.Missing data analysis, checking the dataset for inconsistencies or anomalies.
+- Exploratory Data Analysis (EDA): Descriptive statistics, filtering, and visualizing data to gain insights.
+- Data Visualizations: Histograms, scatter plots, and bar plots to understand price distributions, star ratings, and RAM effects on ratings.

 ## 📂 Dataset
 The dataset (apple_products.csv) contains the following columns: